terraform-ibm-modules/terraform-ibm-kms-all-inclusive/examples/existing-resources/README.md

-# Existing resources example
+# Existing KMS example

-An end-to-end example will:
+A simple example that shows how to provision a KMS root key in an existing KMS instance and Key Ring.

-- Create a new resource group (if existing one is not passed in).
+The following resources are provisioned by this example:
-- Pass an existing HPCS instance into the terraform-ibm-kms-all-inclusive module and create a new Key in the existing default Key Ring.
+- A new KMS root key in the default key ring of an existing KMS instance